michg/saxonsoc_trace/README.md

 `sbt "runMain saxon.board.smpbram.SmpBram"`
 Then the project quartus/saxon.qpf can be compiled with quartus.

-The tracedata for core zero  can be captured at the output _zz_1 with a uart receiver at a baudrate of 6MBaud.

 The captured data can be decoded with:
 `python3 dec.py uart0.trc`